DipakSarmah/ChatAppMern/README.md

    ```
 6. **Open your browser and go to http://localhost:3000 to use the MERN Stack Chat App.**

+## Live Demo

+Explore the live version of the MERN Stack Chat App by visiting [MERN Stack Chat App](https://chat-app-frontend-sepia-one.vercel.app/).

+Feel free to log in using the demo credentials:

+- **Username:** user4@example.com
+- **Password:** password

+Please note that this is a demo environment, and any data entered is for testing purposes only.

 ## Screenshots

 ![Landing page](https://github.com/DipakSarmah/ChatAppMern/assets/92313801/46496cc9-c0dd-463a-aa92-ee9068ec76de)